Context-Dependent Learning: A Teacher's Guide

 The goal isn't to eliminate context effects, which are deeply embedded in how memory works, but to build knowledge flexible enough to survive context changes.

 Godden and Baddeley's 1975 underwater learning study provides the foundational evidence for environmental context effects.
 Smith and Vela's 2001 meta-analysis synthesizes decades of classroom-relevant research on context-dependent memory.
-Bjork and Bjork's work on desirable difficulties explains why varied practice contexts improve long-term retention despite making initial learning harder.
+Bjork and Bjork's work on desirable difficulties explains why varied practise contexts improve long-term retention despite making initial learning harder.

 The following papers provide deeper exploration of context effects and their implications.